spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 _Contested Territory_

+> The Shuttle Bay has clearly been the location of a longstanding struggle for control.
+There are laser scorch marks all over the walls, and some lights have been shot, causing them to flicker annoyingly.
+Guards from each faction huddle behind makeshift barricades.
+Cargo pallettes and abandoned equipment are scattered around the room.
+A forklift lays on its side, a burning wreck, despite the diligent efforts of a custodial drone trying to spray foam on the flames.
+>
+> Periodically, a recorded announcement comes over the intercom announcing that all flights have been grounded by corporate order, with the exception of automated drone supply shuttles.
+It is clear that the battle is only on hold, and will flare up as soon as the next shuttle docks with the station.

 The Shuttle Bay is one large semicircular room with 6 docking hatches spaced evenly along the outside wall.
 The high ceilings have large, industrial light fixtures that brightly illuminate the cavernous space.
 There are painted lines on the floor detailing paths to each hatch and various other points.
-Periodically, a recorded announcement comes over the intercom announcing that all flights have been grounded by corporate order, with the exception of automated drone supply ships.

-The Bay has clearly been the location of a longstanding struggle for control.
-There are laser scorch marks all over the walls, and some lights have been shot, causing them to flicker annoyingly.
-There are forklifts abandoned in the middle of the room, and one is a gutted wreck, still on fire, though a custodial drone sits nearby trying to spray foam to put out the flames.

-A squad from each faction is huddled behind a makeshift shelter and barricade. [**Security Guards**](../part-2/#security-guards) from #TeamRatings have a choice spot near the rightmost docking hatch, while [**#TeamEthics Guards**](../part-3/#%23teamethics-guards) are camped out behind an overturned shipping container across the bay.
+A squad from each faction is huddled behind a makeshift shelter and barricade. [**Security Guards**](../part-2/#security-guards) from #TeamRatings have a choice spot near the leftmost docking hatch, while [**#TeamEthics Guards**](../part-3/#%23teamethics-guards) are camped out behind an overturned shipping container across the bay.
 The [**#OpsUnion guards**](../part-3/#%23opsunion-guards) are resting behind a tall barricade constructed in front of the large open hatch to the Cargo Bay.

-It is clear that the battle is only on hold, and will flare up as soon as the next automated drone supply ship docks with the station.

 ### Control Tower